HuemulSolutions/enola/README.md

     model_response = "The Honda Civic offers great performance at a reasonable price."
     ```
    - However, when your Python script effectively connects with an LLM Model (eg. Ollama running on your local machine or through an API), you can expect a real response that will be stored in the variable `model_response`.
-   - You can check our user guide to create a simple chatbot using Ollama running on your local machine (available soon).
+   - For a comprehensive guide on how to build a Chatbot using Ollama, you can visit our section [Build a Chatbot using Ollama](docs/building_chatbot_ollama.md).

 - **Error Handling**: